TDP Kubernetes

 Next Steps

-After completing the TDP Kubernetes installation, consult the full documentation for:
+After completing TDP Kubernetes installation, consult the full documentation for:

 - Advanced configuration of components